Skip to main content

 Select the Event Type

-Each event type comes with a slightly different planning experience, so this step helps us tailor the platform to your needs.
+Each type slightly tailors the planning experience, helping us set up the platform for your needs.

 Add a Destination

-If you’re still exploring options, feel free to skip this step.
-You’ll still be able to browse destinations or request suggestions later on.
+If you’re still exploring options, skip this step—you can browse destinations or request suggestions later.

 Choose Your Dates or Timing Window